 Don’t skip the opener!
-A proper warm up before exercise prepares your body like a pianist warming up their fingers before a concert it’s the key to peak performance and injury prevention.
+A proper warm-up before exercise prepares your body like a pianist warming up their fingers before a concert.
+It’s the key to peak performance and injury prevention.

 🔍 What Warm Ups Target

-Warm ups gradually increase your heart rate, circulation, and muscle temperature while improving joint flexibility essentially telling your body “hey, we’re about to work hard now!
+Warm-ups gradually increase your heart rate, circulation, and muscle temperature while improving joint flexibility, essentially telling your body, “hey, we’re about to work hard now!

 ✨ Key Benefits of Warming Up